-Saturday, September 7

-1-5pm: OPENING

-1pm: PERFORMANCE

-India Sky

-Delve into artist India Sky's live music score and movement performance based on her film The Life Cycle of Rainbows, a body of work inspired by the BaKongo Cosmogram's influence and permutations within Afrodiasporic music and dance traditions, including underground disco, house, and ballroom culture.
+Delve into artist India Sky Davis' live music score and movement performance for her film The Life Cycle of Rainbows, a body of work inspired by the BaKongo Cosmogram's influence and permutations within Afrodiasporic music and dance traditions, including underground disco, house, and ballroom culture.

 3pm: CONVERSATION

 Artists' Roundtable

 Join exhibiting artists Tanya Aguiñiga, Jeremy Dennis, Amaryllis R. Flowers and Guadalupe Maravilla in conversation with Broken Boxes hosts Ginger Dunnill and Cannupa Hanska Luger as they share about community building, solidarity and survival in the arts.
 Co-curator Josie Lopez will provide opening remarks and introductions.

 7pm: CONCERT

-Mato Wayuhi / The Tewa Composer for the award-winning FX/Hulu series Reservation Dogs, Oglala Lakota musician, artist, and actor Mato Wayuhi, performs songs from his acclaimed 2024 album, STANKFACE STANDING SOLDIER, a self-produced record which Forbes calls "a masterpiece that revolutionizes Indigenous music into a new era."
+Mato Wayuhi / The Tewa

+Composer for the award-winning FX/Hulu series Reservation Dogs, Oglala Lakota musician, artist, and actor Mato Wayuhi, performs songs from his acclaimed 2024 album, STANKFACE STANDING SOLDIER, a self-produced record which Forbes calls "a masterpiece that revolutionizes Indigenous music into a new era."
 Albuquerque's own 3-piece Indigenous Midwest Emo band The Tewa to play an opening set.